Raoult's Law vs Henry's Law — Reducing Material Loss from NCG Emissions

 Conceptual comparison

-In ideal systems, both laws describe the same linear thermodynamic behavior from different perspectives.
+In ideal systems, both laws describe the same linear thermodynamic behavior, but from opposite phase perspectives.

 3. Deviations in Real Solutions

-Real solutions deviate from ideality due to intermolecular forces, such as hydrogen bonding, polarity differences, and van der Waals forces.
+Real industrial systems deviate from ideality due to intermolecular forces.

 3.1 Raoult’s Law deviations

-• Vapor pressure no longer varies linearly with mole fraction
+• Vapor pressure no longer scales linearly with composition

-• Positive deviation: weaker intermolecular interactions → higher vapor pressure
+• Positive deviation: weaker interactions → higher vapor pressure

 • Negative deviation: stronger interactions → lower vapor pressure